 Chkdsk [SD card drive letter]: /r

 This will check for any errors associated with the SD card and fix it.

-Few steps mentioned above formats the SD card, however, you may lose the data stored on it.
-If the data is not that important, you can proceed with these steps; else, leveraging a reliable SD card recoverysoftware would serve the purpose
+Few steps mentioned above format the SD card, however, you may lose the data stored on it.
+If the data is not that important, you can proceed with these steps; else, leveraging a reliable SD card recovery software would serve the purpose

-Stellar Photo Recovery is a comprehensive recovery software which assists you in recovering lost photos, videos, and music files.
+Stellar Photo Recovery is comprehensive recovery software that assists you in recovering lost photos, videos, and music files.